-- Each one consists of four sub-tests, one for each skill: reading, listening, writing and speaking. - 2.
+- 1. Each one consists of four sub-tests, one for each skill: reading, listening, writing and speaking. - 2.
 A test takes place on one day. - 3.
 There is no pass/fail, but a graded score different institutions need test takers to achieve different scores, such as a 7 in IELTS or a B in OET.
 In the UK, for example, the GMC requires doctors to score B in OET with B in each paper, or IELTS 7.5 with a minimum 7.0 in each paper.
-The NMC requires nurses to score B in OET with B in each paper, or IELTS 7.0 with a minimum 7.0 in Reading, Listening and Speaking and 6.5 in Writing. - 4.
-In practice, the required scores in the two tests for professions such as nurses are for similar levels of language skill when measured on the Common European Framework of Reference, specifically a C1 or advanced level. - 5.
-Both tests were developed in the late 1980s and are part-owned by Cambridge Assessment English.
+The NMC requires nurses to score B in OET with a minimum B in Reading, Listening and Speaking and a C+ in Writing, or IELTS 7.0 with a minimum 7.0 in Reading, Listening and Speaking and 6.5 in Writing. - 4.
+In practice, the required scores in the two tests for professions such as nurses are for similar levels of language skill when measured on the Common European Framework of Reference, specifically a C1 or advanced level. - Both tests were developed in the late 1980s and are part-owned by Cambridge Assessment English.
 IELTS ownership is shared with IDP and the British Council.
 OET ownership is shared with Boxhill Assessment.